maxidea1024/unleash-proxy-lua/README.md

 [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)
 [![Lua](https://img.shields.io/badge/lua-5.1%2B-blue.svg)](https://www.lua.org/)

 This is a Lua SDK for Togglet feature flags.
-It provides a simple and powerful way to manage feature toggles in your Lua applications, including games, web applications, and server applications.
+It provides a simple and powerful way to manage feature flags in your Lua applications, including games, web applications.

 ## How to use the SDK